nishant-sheoran/EduTrack/setup/SETUP_SOLUTIONS.md

-# 🚀 EduTrack - Deployment Solutions for Seamless Judge Experience
+# 🚀 EduTrack - Setup Solutions for Seamless Judge Experience

 ## 🎯 **The Challenge**